Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Abstract

 \section{Abstract}

 Autonomous vehicles must be capable of handling the occlusion of the environment to ensure safe and efficient driving.
-In urban environment, occlusion often arises due to other vehicles obscuring the perception of the ego vehicle.
-Since the occlusion condition can impact the trajectories of vehicles, the behavior of other vehicles is helpful in making inferences about the occlusion as a remedy for perceptual deficiencies.
-This paper introduces a novel social occlusion inference approach that learns a mapping from agent trajectories and scene context to an occupancy grid map (OGM) representing the view of ego vehicle.
-Specially, vectorized features are encoded through the polyline encoder to aggregate features of vectors into features of polylines.
-A transformer module is then utilized to model the high-order interactions of polylines.
-Importantly, occlusion queries are proposed to fuse polyline features and generate the OGM without the input of visual modality.
-To verify the performance of vectorized representation, we design a baseline based on a fully transformer encoder-decoder architecture mapping the OGM with occlusion and historical trajectories information to the ground truth OGM.
-We evaluate our approach on an unsignalized intersection in the INTERACTION dataset, which outperforms the state-of-the-art results.
+The social occlusion inference task focuses on inferring occupancy from agent behaviors as a remedy for perceptual deficiencies.
+We identify visible trajectories, road context, and occlusion information as the three key environmental elements represented by vectors in our method.
+Therefore, this paper introduces a novel social occlusion inference approach that learns a mapping from three types of vectors to an occupancy grid map (OGM) representing the view of the ego vehicle.
+Specifically, vectorized inputs are encoded through the polyline encoder to aggregate vector-level features into polyline-level features.
+Since vehicles are constrained by the road and affected by other agents and occlusion areas, we exploit a transformer module that models the high-order social interactions of three types of polylines.
+Importantly, to address the inconsistency between input and output modalities and introduce prior knowledge of occlusion, occlusion queries are proposed to fuse polyline features and generate the OGM without the input of visual modality.
+We evaluate our approach on the INTERACTION dataset, which achieves on-par or better performance than the baselines.
+The ablation study demonstrates that three key elements of input can enhance the performance of our network.